 6a.
 Confirmation bias: Martin only looks for confirmation of his beliefs.

 6b.
-Irrational cognitive dissonance reduction: When information we gather from the world contradicts our beliefs, we tend to interpret that information in such a way that it no longer contradicts our beliefs.
+Irrational cognitive dissonance reduction: When information we gather from the world contradicts our beliefs, we tend to interpret that information in such a way that it no longer does so..

-Martin receives information that refutes his conviction, but tries to save his conviction from falsification by giving a different interpretation to the facts.
+Martin receives information that contradicts his conviction but tries to save his conviction from falsification by giving a drawing up a interpretation of the facts.

-7. Choice supportive bias or post purchase rationalization: We remember the choices we made in the past as better than they actually were.
+7. Choice supportive bias or post purchase rationalization: We remember the choices we made in the past as being better than they were.

-Because (without knowing it) you bought a phone without a panoramic function, you argue that you don't want that function anyway (even though you would have liked that function).
+Because (without knowing it) you bought a phone without a panoramic function, you argue that you do not want that function anyway (even though you would have liked that function).

-8. Bandwagon effect: We adopt beliefs too quickly when they come from people in our group and blindly follow the behavior/decisions/opinions of the group.
+8. Bandwagon effect: We adopt beliefs too quickly when they come from people in our group and blindly follow their behavior/decisions/opinions.

-The advertising wants to make it appear that many people in your own group already bought this car hoping that you'll follow suit.
+The advertisement wants to make it seem like many people in your own group already bought this car, hoping that you will thereforefollow suit.

 9. Belief bias: Accepting the validity of an argument simply because the conclusion seems plausible or because you agree with the conclusion.